Abarim Publications' online Biblical Greek Dictionary

 - The diminutive noun κεφαλις (kephalis), meaning little head.
 This word sporadically shows up in the classics to indicate, well, little heads: little heads of nails, little capitals of small pillars, and so on.
 In the New Testament our word occurs only in Hebrews 10:7, where it describes an element of a scroll.
 Commentators will propose that this refers to ornamental buds or bulbs but here at Abarim Publications we're pretty sure it refers to the wooden rollers (turners, if you will) around which the parchment was wound.
 Hebrews 10:7 quotes Psalm 40:7, where the word מגלה (megilla) is used.
 This latter word comes from the verb of circular motion גלל (galal), which we mentioned above.

 - Together with the preposition περι (peri), meaning around or about: the noun περικεφαλαια (perikephalaia), which describes a kind of head gear that evidently went around the head.
-This word appears very sporadically in the classics but the New Testament contexts suggests that this word referred to a kind of protective clothing (Ephesians 6:17 and 1 Thessalonians 5:8 only).
-Most translators interpret this word to mean helmet but a much more common word for helmet is κρανος (kranos; hence our word cranium), from κραναος (kranaos), meaning hard.
+This word appears very sporadically in the classics but the New Testament contexts suggest that this word referred to a kind of protective clothing (Ephesians 6:17 and 1 Thessalonians 5:8 only).
+Most translators interpret this word to mean helmet but a much more common word for helmet is κρανος (kranos), after κρανιον (kranion), meaning skull.
 The item called περικεφαλαια (perikephalaia) probably did not denote an item that was signaturely hard but rather an item that signaturely wrapped one's whole head and face in a protective covering: perhaps a cotton head scarf like the familiar checkerboard-patterned keffiyeh that people in sunny, sandy and wind swept area's still wear today.